metarhia/protocol/docs/protocol.rst

 **Channel** refers to a set of chunks transmitted over the same connection, identified among other ones using a number that is unique throughout the currently active channels connection-wise.
-Channels provide multiplexing capabilities for connections.
+Channel provides multiplexing capabilities for connections.

-**Message** refers to a channel that is characterized by a short lifetime and small number of chunks (only one chunk in most cases, with the maximal amount specified in section ???) that are buffered in memory until the message is received, and then processed as a single unit by an application.
+**Message** refers to a channel that is characterized by a short lifetime and small number of chunks (only one chunk in most cases, with the maximal length specified in section ???) that are buffered in memory until the message is received, and then processed as a single unit by |MHP|.

 **Stream** refers to a channel that is characterized by arbitrarily long lifetime (up to existing as long as the connection exists) and indefinite